 If you’re thinking about hiring a freelance worker, you are not alone.
-According to a recent study, there are close to 55 million freelancers in the U.S., and they now make up to 35% of the workforce.
-If the growth rate continues as expected, this number should hit 40% by 2020, so the odds are good you’ll be hiring your share of freelance workers in the near future.
+According to a recent study, there are over 57 million freelancers in the U.S., and they now make up to 36% of the US workforce.
+If the growth rate continues as expected, the majority of the workforce will be freelancers by 2027, so the odds are good you’ll be hiring your share of freelance workers in the near future.
 At 24 Seven Talent, we help companies and organizations find the perfect freelancers and direct hires.
 We know that every position and candidate is unique and that’s why we thought it would be helpful to go over both the pros of freelancing and direct hires so you can decide which will work best to fill your vacancies.

 The major shift towards freelancing that we described above, has occurred for a number of reasons.
 For many, it is the desire for independence and flexibility.
 In fact, 47% of younger workers (18-24) are either full-time or part-time freelancers, so if you are planning to hire new graduates, you will most likely work with the freelance market in some capacity.
 This so-called “gig economy” has its benefits for those looking to fill a variety of digital marketing positions including content writing, copywriters, and web developers.

 - Affordability – Right off the bat, you are not responsible for major overhead costs like office space, equipment, and in most cases, health insurance.
 In addition, you have access to lower cost talent in the global market.

 - Flexibility – As much as the freelancer loves this pro, it can also benefit you as well.
 You are not locked into set schedules when it comes to assigning tasks, so things can get done more quickly.